Summer 2017 UW Germanics Newsletter

 Luke Wittingham, Graduate Student in French and Italian Studies: I focus my research on mapping queer diasporas in West Africa.
 I plan to publish extensive literature exposing the inhumane social formations targeting queer communities in Senegal.
 As an undergraduate I studied Spanish and French while teaching myself Wolof.
 After acquiring fluency in both Dutch and Swedish I became very interested in Germanics.
 German has become an important element of my graduate education.
 I initially… Read more

 Justin Mohler and Kye Terrasi presented their research project Digital Humanities in the Language and Culture Classroom and Beyond at the 2017 Teaching and Learning Symposium at UW.
-Their poster presentation explored ways of integrating Digital Humanities technology such as ArcGIS into the classroom as a tool for students to access and perform research on the cultural, social and geographical makeup of a city through the mapping of data and analysis of the results.
-Justin and Kye's… Read more
+Their poster presentation explored ways of integrating Digital Humanities technology such as ArcGIS into the classroom as a tool for students to access and perform research on the cultural, social and geographical makeup of a city through the mapping of data and analysis of the results. … Read more

 On Friday, March 31st, Germanics hosted an all-department luncheon in honor of our distinguished emeriti professors.
 Current faculty, students, and staff were joined by emeriti and friends Hellmut Ammerlahn, Charles Barrack, Diana Behler, Read more